 - 2 lemons juiced

 - salt and pepper to taste

 - Press tofu for a half hour to hour ahead of time to remove water.
-If you do not have a tofu press you can place the tofu on a plate with a tofu over it and something heavy on top (a cast iron pot or pan would work great). *See notes.
+If you do not have a tofu press you can place the tofu on a plate with a clean towel over it and something heavy on top (a cast iron pot/pan works well). *See notes.

 - While meat is thawing and tofu is pressing, prepare vegan ricotta cheese by adding all ingredients to a food processor and blending until smooth.
 Don't over-process.
 It should be thick, but spreadable.
 If too thick, add additional lemon juice or yogurt (or water or plant-based milk alternatively).

 - Cook noodles to package directions.
 For ready to bake noodles I recommend soaking in warm water for 10 minutes.
 This is what I did and they came out perfect.
 No weird chewy texture that you sometimes get with those kind.